Our employment law legal advice team

 Our employment law fee-pay team

-Edward Pearce is manager of the employment consultancy team at LHS.
+Edward Pearce is manager of the employment consultancy team at Markel Law.
 He qualified as a solicitor in 1998 and joined the business in 1999.
 Since then he has continued to specialise in employment law.
 Before joining the team, he worked as a solicitor in private practice.
 His particular area of expertise is in non-contentious employment matters, including: drafting contracts of employment; negotiating compromise agreements; assisting with the implementation of disciplinary exercises and redundancy programmes; and delivering training and seminars on employment law to managers and HR professionals.

 John Waring is a solicitor specialising in employment law.
 He qualified as a solicitor in private practice in 2007 and joined the firm in the same year.
-He has a master's degree in employment law and works in the employment consultancy team at LHS.
+He has a master's degree in employment law and works in the employment consultancy team at Markel Law.
 He is experienced at advising on and managing employment procedures including disciplinary and grievance processes, redundancy procedures and settlement negotiations.
 John drafts employment documentation such as contracts of employment, policies and handbooks.
 He also has experience of employment tribunal litigation.

 Andrew Bayjou is a litigation solicitor specialising in employment law and civil and commercial litigation.
 He qualified in 2005 and works closely with clients to understand their needs in order to achieve the best possible outcome.
 He has wide-ranging, comprehensive experience in pursuing and defending employment tribunal claims and regularly advises on a range of contentious and non-contentious issues.
 Andrew has a commercial and adaptive approach that meets the needs of his clients and conducts his own advocacy in the employment tribunals and in the courts.

 Robert Dempsey is a member of the litigation unit.
-He qualified as a solicitor in 2001, having trained within the specialist employment law department of a well-regarded Wimbledon firm, and was a founder member of LHS' employment consultancy team.
+He qualified as a solicitor in 2001, having trained within the specialist employment law department of a well-regarded Wimbledon firm, and was a founder member of Markel Law's employment consultancy team.
 He has worked since 2004 as a specialist employment litigator in our litigation unit, conducting hundreds of employment tribunal cases from start to finish, with an extremely high success rate.
 Robert has personally conducted advocacy before the Employment Appeals Tribunal, and continues to act as an independent chairperson in complex internal disciplinary and grievance procedures on behalf of clients facing media scrutiny and attention.

 Christine Garrett is a solicitor in the firm's litigation unit.
 Christine qualified in 2005, and joined the firm in 2006.
 Christine specialises in employment litigation, representing respondents from a wide range of sectors including retail, care, manufacturing, hospitality, charitable and education.
 Christine also has experience representing claimants.
 She conducts advocacy in the employment tribunal at both preliminary and full merits hearings.
 Christine has experience advising employers and employees on employment law and HR issues.
 Prior to qualifying as a solicitor, Christine completed an internship at the European Commission's, Directorate-General of Employment and Social Affairs, where she worked on the European Union enlargement negotiations.

 Judith Gould specialises in employment law advocacy in the litigation unit.
 She is a qualified barrister who cross-qualified as a solicitor advocate in 2009.
 She has an MBA with specialist expertise in business management and strategic planning.
 Before entering law, she worked as VP marketing and sales giving strategic direction to the multinational organisation with which she worked.
 She uses her knowledge of business management to give corporate clients sound, commercially driven legal advice.
-In 2007, she joined LHS working in the commercial and employment advice teams.
+In 2007, she joined Markel Law working in the commercial and employment advice teams.
 In 2009, she became a member of the litigation unit where she represents both respondents and claimants in the employment tribunal and the Employment Appeal Tribunal.

 Toby McArdle is a member of the litigation unit.
 He qualified as a solicitor in 2005 and specialises in employment litigation, both in the commercial and public sectors.
 He has conducted hundreds of employment tribunal cases from initial proceedings right through to representation at the hearing, and has an extremely high success rate.
 Toby has extensive experience in all aspects of employment law and litigation, including unfair dismissal, discrimination, TUPE and whistleblowing claims, and routinely conducts his own advocacy in the Employment Appeal Tribunal and the Court of Appeal.
 Toby also advises on a variety of non-contentious matters, including negotiating compromise agreements and implementing fair redundancy programmes.

 Beverley Bates qualified as a legal executive in 2002 and then a solicitor in 2004.
 She spent several years practising personal injury before undertaking a master's degree in employment law and transferring to employment practice.
-Beverley joined LHS in 2007 as an employment solicitor, working her way up to the director initially managing the advice line part of the business.
+Beverley joined Markel Law in 2007 as an employment solicitor, working her way up to the director initially managing the advice line part of the business.
 In August 2016 she became director in charge of all non-contentious legal business.

-Danielle Fox qualified in April 2017 after completing her training contract at LHS.
+Danielle Fox qualified in April 2017 after completing her training contract at Markel Law.
 During her training contract, Danielle completed a seat in the Employment Consultancy team gaining invaluable experience in Employment Law, before joining the Employment Litigation team.
 Since being in the Employment Litigation team Danielle has taken on her own caseload, advising employers on claims relating to unfair dismissal, discrimination, unpaid wages, national minimum wage and holiday play.
 Danielle enjoys dealing with a wide variety of employment issues and takes a pragmatic approach to assisting her clients.